 While you’re there near the Ledges, you may as well hike this beautiful trail, too.
 This CVNP hike is easy and pretty well traveled.
 It’s about 2 miles long, has an elevation gain of 90 feet, and should take about an hour to complete.

 Start at the Pine Grove Trailhead and take the connector trail down to the Pine Grove Trail loop.
 Take the loop around and come back through the connector trail.
 This trail is perfect for lush greenery and the potential to see some wildlife like wild turkey!

-More info on this hiking route in this post.
+The trail is fairly challenging with 724 feet in elevation gain, so be prepares!
+More info on this longer hiking route in this post.